thedava/dod-lite/README.md

 ### Exception Classes

-Here is a list of the exception classes derived from `\DodLite\DodException`:
+Here is the list of the exception classes derived from `\DodLite\DodException`:

 **AlreadyExistsException**<br>
 `\DodLite\Exceptions\AlreadyExistsException`<br>